nlholm/docker-demo-documentation/docker-demo-documentation.md

 We copied the cloned modules into /srv/salt/. `sudo cp -r docker-demo/salt/* /srv/salt/`.

-(Of note that the project Vagrantfile was since updated to include a symlink from the hosts's Salt project folder to the masters; there is no need anymore to clone the project repo into the master (only to the host); to create a folder for Salt; or to copy content into it.
+(Of note that the project Vagrantfile was since updated to include a symlink from the hosts's Salt project folder to the master's; there is no need anymore to clone the project repo into the master (only to the host); to create a folder for Salt; or to copy content into it.
 The process is commented in the Vagrantfile.).

 We ran the Highstate (top file) on the master: `sudo salt 'minion1' state.apply`.